2sic/2sxc-docs/2sxc Docs Generator/basics/data/metadata/target-types.md

 You can easily add custom types as you need them in the SQL database yourself.

+---

 ## History

 1. Introduced in 2sxc v2
+1. The 100 top numbers reserved for 2sxc in 2sxc v5